PTsolvers/Julia-HPC-Scales/README.md

 - [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) for GPU computing on Nvidia GPUs
 - [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) for AD on GPUs
 - [CairoMakie.jl](https://github.com/MakieOrg/Makie.jl) for plotting
-- [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) to extend the vanilla gradient-descent procedure
+- [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) to extend the "vanilla" gradient-descent procedure

 Most of the workshop is based on "hands-on".
 Changes to the scripts are incremental and should allow to build up complexity throughout the day.
 Blanked-out scripts for most of the steps are available in the [scripts](scripts/) folder.
 Solutions scripts (following the `s_xxx.jl` pattern) will be shared at some point in the [scripts_solutions](scripts_solutions) folder.